 Another common scenario that impacts CFM requirements is using multiple tools at once.
 Running more than one tool at a time can be a highly efficient way to get things done, especially when you have two or more people working on a single job.
 However, if you’re running multiple tools at the same time, you’ll need to combine the CFM requirements of each of the tools that will be running to determine your total CFM requirement.

-For example, let’s say your team uses the same air compressor to power a ½” drill that requires 30 CFM, and a grinder that requires 60 CFM.
-If you use these tools at the same, you would add 30 CFM + 60 CFM for a total demand of 90 CFM.
-When choosing equipment, you would likely need an air compressor that can reliably produce 90 CFM of air.
+For example, let’s say your team uses the same air compressor to power a ½” drill that requires 30 CFM and a grinder that requires 60 CFM.
+If you use these tools at the same time, you would add 30 CFM + 60 CFM for a total demand of 90 CFM.
+Therefore, when choosing equipment, you would likely need an air compressor that reliably produces 90 CFM of air.

 Air Receiver Tanks